rharbird/microbit-challenges/docs/source/tutorials/getting_started.rst

 writing a series of steps to be executed (it's an *imperative* language), as you will see below when writing your first program.

 .. _Python: https://www.python.org/

-Now you will create your first micro:bit program; after that you can check out some ideas listed on this page or build a project of your own.

 Setting Up Your Environment
 ===========================